 |---|---|---|

-Best for: Metal and hard rock beginners on a strict budget, players who want purpose-built metal tone from the first note
+Best for: Metal and hard rock beginners, budget-constrained players who need genre-appropriate tone immediately

 Specs:

-- Fast C-Profile Maple Neck / Jatoba Fretboard
+- C-Profile Maple Neck / Jatoba Fingerboard / T-O-M Bridge

 🎸 Guitar Center · 🎵 Sweetwater